Military career of Dwight D. Eisenhower: Operation Torch

-Tunisia Campaign
+Tunisian campaign

 Following the success of Operation Torch, the Allies launched an invasion of Tunisia, which the Germans had taken control of during Operation Torch.
 Bolstered by superior tanks and air power, as well as favorable weather, the German forces established a strong defense of the city of Tunis, leading to a stalemate in the campaign.
 The slow progress in Tunisia displeased many leading American and British officials, and General Harold Alexander, the head of the British Near East Command, was appointed as Eisenhower's deputy commander.
 At the same time, Eisenhower was promoted to the rank of general, making him the twelfth four-star general in U.S. history.
 In February 1943, German forces launched a successful attack on General Lloyd Fredendall's II Corps at the Battle of Kasserine Pass.
 The II Corps collapsed and Eisenhower relieved Fredendall of command, but Allied forces prevented a German breakthrough.
 After the battle, the Allies continually built up their forces and slowly ground down German defenses.
 250,000 Axis soldiers surrendered in May 1943, bringing an end to the North African Campaign.

-Italian Campaign
+Italian campaign

-As the length of the Tunisia Campaign had made a cross-channel invasion of France impracticable in 1943, Roosevelt and Churchill agreed that the next Allied target would be Italy.
-The July 1943 invasion of Sicily was overseen by Eisenhower and Alexander, with General Bernard Montgomery and General George S. Patton each leading one of two simultaneous landings.
-Allied forces staged a successful landing, but they failed to prevent the retreat of a large portion of the German Army to mainland Italy.
+As the length of the campaign in Tunisia had made a cross-channel invasion of France impracticable in 1943, Roosevelt and Churchill agreed that the next Allied target would be Italy.
+The July 1943 invasion of Sicily was overseen by Eisenhower and Alexander, with General Sir Bernard Montgomery and Lieutenant General George S. Patton each leading one of two simultaneous landings.
+Allied forces staged a successful landing, but they failed to prevent the retreat of a large portion of the German forces to mainland Italy.
 Shortly after the end of the campaign, Eisenhower severely reprimanded Patton after Patton slapped two subordinates.
-Eisenhower refused to dismiss Patton in the midst of a public furor, though the slapping incidents may have played a role in his decision to recommend General Omar Bradley as the leader of preparations for the upcoming invasion of Western Europe.
+Eisenhower refused to dismiss Patton in the midst of a public furor, though the slapping incidents may have played a role in his decision to recommend Lieutenant General Omar Bradley as the leader of preparations for the upcoming invasion of Western Europe.

 During the campaign in Sicily, King Victor Emmanuel III of Italy arrested Prime Minister Benito Mussolini and replaced him with Pietro Badoglio, who secretly negotiated a surrender with the Allies.
 Germany responded by shifting several divisions to Italy, occupying Rome, and establishing a puppet state, the Italian Social Republic.
 The Allied invasion of mainland Italy began in September 1943.
 In the aftermath of Italy's surrender, the Allies faced unexpectedly strong resistance from German forces under Field Marshal Albert Kesselring, who nearly defeated Operation Avalanche, the Allied landing near the port of Salerno.
 With 24 German divisions defending the country's rugged terrain, Italy quickly became a secondary theater in the war.